How to Choose Gas Fireplace Logs

 Which type of gas logs are best?

-Answer: Ceramic gas logs found in direct vent gas fireplaces will provide you with energy-efficient, long-lasting radiant heat and a more realistic flame picture.
+Answer: ACeramic gas logs found in direct vent gas fireplaces will provide you with energy-efficient, long-lasting radiant heat and a more realistic flame picture.
 Vent-free logs are a more efficient gas log and don’t lose heat generated up a chimney.

 Which gas logs produce the most heat?